chemprop/chemprop/docs/source/tutorial/cli/predict.rst

  .. * :code:`platt`

  * :code:`isotonic` Fits an isotonic regression model to the predictions.
 Prediction outputs are transformed using a stepped histogram-style to match the empirical probability observed in the calibration data.
 Number and size of the histogram bins are procedurally decided.
-Histogram bins are wider in the regions of the model output that are less reliable in ordering confidence.
-Implemented for both classification and multiclass datasets. (https://arxiv.org/abs/1706.04599)
+Histogram bins are wider in the regions of the model output that are less reliable in ordering confidence. (https://arxiv.org/abs/1706.04599)
  * :code:`conformal-multilabel` Generates a pair of sets of labels :math:`C_{in} \subset C_{out}` such that the true set of labels :math:`S` satisfies the property :math:`C_{in} \subset S \subset C_{out}` with probability at least :math:`1-\alpha`.
 The desired error rate :math:`\alpha` can be controlled with the parameter :code:`--conformal-alpha <float>` which is set by default to 0.1. (https://arxiv.org/abs/2004.10181)

 **Multiclass**:

  * :code:`conformal-multiclass` Generates a set of possible classes for each prediction such that the true class has probability :math:`1-\alpha` of falling in the set.
 The desired error rate :math:`\alpha` can be controlled with the parameter :code:`--conformal-alpha <float>` which is set by default to 0.1.
 Set generated using the basic conformal method. (https://arxiv.org/abs/2107.07511)
- * :code:`conformal-adaptive` Generates a set of possible classes for each prediction such that the true class has probability :math:`1-\alpha` of falling in the set.
-The desired error rate :math:`\alpha` can be controlled with the parameter `--conformal_alpha <float>` which is set by default to 0.1.
-Set generated using the adaptive conformal method. (https://arxiv.org/abs/2107.07511)
+ * :code:`conformal-adaptive` Similar to conformal-multiclass, this method generates a set of possible classes but uses an adaptive conformal method.
+The desired error rate :math:`\alpha` can be controlled with the parameter `--conformal_alpha <float>` which is set by default to 0.1. (https://arxiv.org/abs/2107.07511)
  * :code:`isotonic-multiclass` Calibrate multiclass classification datasets using isotonic regression.
 It uses a one-vs-all aggregation scheme to extend isotonic regression from binary to multiclass classifiers. (https://arxiv.org/abs/1706.04599)

 Uncertainty Evaluation Metrics